-Ravi S. Rajan is the newly appointed president of the California Institute of the Arts, and is the 4th president in the Institute’s history.
+Ravi S. Rajan is the fourth president of the California Institute of the Arts.
 A highly regarded artist and musician whose work reaches across disciplines, Ravi is also an accomplished teacher and academic administrator with a reputation for innovative and visionary leadership.

 Before CalArts, Ravi worked at Purchase College, State University of New York (SUNY Purchase) in a number of administrative roles, including as Director of Art+Design, and culminating with his service as Dean of the School of the Arts.
 Prior to Purchase, he taught students from kindergarten through university at various institutions and worked with Nobel Prize-winning scientists on multimedia projects at The Rockefeller University.

 Ravi has degrees from Yale University and the University of Oklahoma and was elected a Fellow of the Royal Society of the Arts (UK) in 2010.
 He is on the board of the Asian American Arts Alliance, and recently served as a member of the Tony Awards Nominating Committee.
 He is involved in various service organizations for the arts, diversity, and higher education worldwide.
-He is married to Lucy Tucker Yates, a renowned opera vocal and diction coach, and they have two young sons, ages 4 and 7.
+He is married to Lucy Tucker Yates, a renowned opera vocal and diction coach, and they have two young sons.

 Tracie Costantino earned her undergraduate degree in art history and Italian studies at Boston College and her master’s degree in art history from Brown University.
 In 2005 she completed her PhD in aesthetic education (curriculum and instruction) from the University of Illinois at Urbana-Champaign.
 Before CalArts, Costantino served as the interim Provost, Dean of Faculty and Associate Provost of Teaching and Learning at RISD, and prior to RISD was on the faculty at the University of Georgia for nine years.